 - Inject street drugs which can be contaminated with germs (bacteria).

 - Have gonorrhoea.
-This is a sexually transmitted disease.
+This is a sexually transmitted infection.
 If untreated, the gonococcus bacteria can spread in the bloodstream and may cause a septic arthritis.

 - Have an infection of bone (osteomyelitis) near to a joint.